ai4os/ai4-docs/source/howtos/develop/dashboard.rst

 .. image:: /_static/images/endpoints/vscode.png

-.. admonition:: Use storage-synced folder to develop
+.. admonition:: 💡 Use storage-synced folder to develop
    :class: info

-   We recommend you make a :ref:`deployment synced with storage <dashboard_storage>`.
+   We recommend to create a :ref:`deployment attached to storage <dashboard_storage>`.

-   By doing so, you can develop your code inside the ``/storage`` folder and any changes you make will automatically be synced with the :doc:`project's Cloud storage </reference/storage>`.
+   By doing so, you can develop your code inside the ``/storage`` folder and any changes you make will automatically be synced with the :doc:`AI4OS Storage </reference/storage>`.
-   This will prevent you from losing your work in the case that a deployment crash occurs.
+   This will prevent any work loss in case of an unexpected deployment crash.

 .. _develop_code: